-Criminal justice clients often need drug or alcohol treatment due to problems with drug or alcohol addiction.
-Due to the nature of the criminal justice system, there are specific steps and guidelines that must be adhered to in order to be accepted into a criminal justice substance abuse rehabilitation center or recovery program.
-The initial step is to establish the criminal justice clients eligibility.
-This step is completed by a panel of officials who determine how much and what type of treatment is necessary.
-Sometimes, the criminal justice clients obtain their drug treatment while they are incarcerated.
-For the best possible results, they are encouraged, if not strictly directed, to continue their recovery once they leave jail and enroll in a sober living home or a therapeutic community.
+Criminal justice clients frequently need drug treatment due to problems with drug and alcohol abuse.
+Due to the nature of the criminal justice system, there are distinct steps and guidelines that must be performed in order to be accepted into a criminal justice drug or alcohol rehab facility or recovery program.
+The first step is to determine the criminal justice clients eligibility.
+This step is completed by a panel of officials who determine how much and what type of substance abuse [[[rehabilitation is necessary.
+Sometimes, the criminal justice clients obtain their drug rehabilitation while they are incarcerated.
+For optimum results, they are encouraged, if not strictly directed, to continue their recovery process once they leave jail and enroll in sober living or a long-term residential transitional living program.

 Self payment drug rehab programs are an excellent alternative to other types of rehabilitation programs i.e. private medical insurance and state funded programs.
 Individuals who are able to attend self payment programs pay for their entire treatment process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
 It just means that self payment is their primary method of covering the cost of their drug treatment program.
 To learn more about self payment at a specific program, make contact with a drug rehab center and ask about their payment options.
 It is beneficial to contact several programs so that you have an understanding of your choices with regards to treatment options and payment options.